International Economics Data and Programs

 The new version from 1980 to 2006 is availaible soon on the CEPII website.

-If you make use of these do-files for your research, I would appreciate it if you cite this work : de Sousa, J, Mayer, T. and S. Zignago (2012), "Market access in global and regional trade", Regional Science and Urban Economics, 42(6), 1037-1052.
+If you make use of these data sets for your research, I would appreciate it if you cite this work : de Sousa, J, Mayer, T. and S. Zignago (2012), "Market access in global and regional trade", Regional Science and Urban Economics, 42(6), 1037-1052.